 The banning of his novel set Lawrence against his country.
 He had hopes of leaving but was unable to due to the start of World War I. Lawrence and his wife moved to Cornwall, but he was soon banished from the region due to his reputation and the fact that his wife was German.
 They were seen as being a threat to wartime security.
 The couple was forced to leave Cornwall at three days’ notice.
 They moved to a small village near Newbury and then a cottage in Derbyshire.
 In 1919 there was an outbreak of influenza in the area which Lawrence almost did not survive.

 These were years of great turmoil and change for Lawrence as he established a close friendship, and possibly romantic relationship with a farmer from the area, William Henry Hocking.
 There is no clear record of what kind of relationship the two had, but Lawrence’s wife was sure that it was romantic.
 Lawrence showed an interest in themes of homosexuality in his works, especially within the volume, Women in Love.

 As soon as he was able to, Lawrence left Britain and traveled to Australia, Sri Lanka, the US, the South of France, and a number of other destinations.
-He published a few poems during this period.
+He published poems during this period.
 Those complied in the collection, Birds, Beasts and Flowers, were seen as some of the finest regarding the natural world.

 In the later part of Lawrence’s life, he migrated to the town of Taos in the United States.
 He lived there for two years and wrote Studies in Classic American Literature.
 In the mid-1920s he suffered from malaria and TB, he recovered but his health was permanently impacted.
 Over the final years of his life, Lawrence spent time in a sanatorium and continued to write.
 Lawrence died in March of 1930 from the complications of tuberculosis.